harrylee999/FL-SAM/README.md

 # FL-SAM

-[ICML 2025]Pytorch implementations of some federated learning methods based on sharpness-aware minimization.
+Pytorch implementations of some federated learning methods based on sharpness-aware minimization.

 I built this repository based on [PFLlib](https://github.com/TsingZ0/PFLlib) and [FL-Simulator](https://github.com/woodenchild95/FL-Simulator).
 Thanks for their superior and understandable code architecture.